 Now the formalities are dealt with we can proceed.

-For GMT this means the existing strategy, with its focus on maximising the performance of the investment portfolio and development led growth, remains appropriate.
-It's a prudent approach and we expect that the Trust will deliver a consistent operating performance in 2017 under these conditions.
+The Board believes that the existing strategy, with its focus on maximising the performance of the investment portfolio and development led growth, remains appropriate while operating conditions are favourable.

-I'd now like to pass over to Andy Eakin and John Dakin, who will give a more detailed overview of the Trust's recent financial performance and operational objectives.
+I’d now like to pass over to Andy Eakin and John Dakin, who will give a more detailed overview of the Trust’s recent financial and operational performance.

 ANDY EAKIN’S ADDRESS